cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* string

-The reference of the rule (the rule ID by default).
+The reference of the rule (the rule's ID by default).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#ref Ruleset#ref}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#ref Ruleset#ref}

 ---